EPgg92/unige_scholarity/README.md

 # UniGe Scholarity Projects
-Unige Projects -  Some projects done @ UniGe
+Some projects done @ UniGe

 ## Clone all repos and update submodule